nebulae-co/colmaps/README.md

 <img src="README/municipios-1.png" title="" alt="" style="display: block; margin: auto;" />

 But if you have data of each geographical unit you can pass it, specifying how to relate the map and the data frame.
-For example, from the [`homicidios`](https://github.com/nebulae-co/homicidios) package we have historical population, homicides and homicides rates data for municipalities:
+For example, from the [`homicidios`](https://github.com/nebulae-co/homicidios) package we have historical population, homicides and homicide rates data for municipalities:

 ``` r
 # devtools::install_github("nebulae-co/homicidios")